 Assimilating the Concept

+Before jumping into the influence of artificial intelligence in project management let us first look at the term AI.
 Although the term has been around for several decades now; for many, it still holds a science fiction ring to it.
-With varying understandings and interpretations of the concept it’s no surprise that feelings towards AI continue to be vastly mixed, even today.
-On the one side, you have those worrying about the ethical and existential implications or simply fearing AI will rob them of a job and render human labour futile.
-And, then there are those who are fantasising about the scope of potential advancements in all areas of our lives from science and healthcare to entertainment and travel.
+With varying understandings and interpretations of the concept it’s no surprise that feelings towards artificial intelligence continue to be vastly mixed, even today.
+On the one side, you might worry about the ethical and existential implications or simply fear that AI will rob you of your job and render human labor futile.
+And on the other, you may fantasize about the scope of potential advancements in all areas of our lives from science and healthcare to entertainment and travel.

-AI’s presence has been growing constantly and with increasing momentum this last decade as we see it creeping its way into more areas of our lives.
-Before getting sceptical, note that AI is not only about the Siris and Alexas of our world; features you now hardly give a second thought to like Spotify and Netflix recommendations, route time estimations from Uber or Google maps, bank card fraud detection or even your email’s junk folder all use some level of AI.
+Artificial intelligence’s presence has been growing constantly and with increasing momentum this last decade as we see it creeping into more areas of our lives.
+Before getting skeptical, note that AI is not only about the Siris and Alexas of our world.
+Features you hardly give a second thought to like Spotify and Netflix recommendations, route time estimations from Uber or Google maps, bank card fraud detection or even your email’s junk folder all use some level of AI.

-AI first appeared in project management back in 1987, and although it has been slow to evolve until now, things look set to change soon.
-But there is no need to fear these changes; just think how quickly we are able to forget how we ever lived without a new technology once we’ve adopted it… Well, AI should be approached and adopted in much the same way; because like it or not, it’s here to stay.
+Artificial intelligence first appeared in project management back in 1987, and although it has been slow to evolve until now, things look set to change soon.
+But there is no need to fear these changes; just think how quickly we forget how we ever lived without a new technology once we’ve adopted it.
+Well, AI should be approached and adopted in much the same way; because like it or not, it’s here to stay.
 So, let’s look at AI’s relationship with project management now and how it will evolve.
 By the end, you may even start looking forward to welcoming this newest asset to your project team.

 Think of the progress that has been made in project management to this day.
 A plethora of tools and features now exist to help you communicate, collaborate, plan, budget and manage better.
 From simple to complex software, all levels and aspects of project management have evolved considerably in the last decades; and the trend seems set to take a leap forward with AI.
 It’s just a natural progression.